-This community created the Arduino-based ArduPilot, the world's first universal autopilot (planes, multicopters of all sorts and ground rovers).
-The APM 2.5 autopilot hardware runs a variety of powerful free UAV software systems, including:
+This community is the home of ArduPilot, the world's first universal autopilot platform (planes, multicopters of all sorts and ground rovers).
+Today the Pixhawk and APM 2.6 autopilots run a variety of powerful free and open UAV software systems, including: